Skip to main content

 Step 3: Schedule immutable backups

-4. Keep a second schedule for weekly Compare to validate retained objects.
+4. Keep a weekly manual Compare to validate retained objects.

 Step 4: Verify retention and integrity

-• Use Compare to verify object counts and checksums after uploads.
+• Use Compare to verify object counts after uploads.

 • In the S3 console (or RcloneView logs), check that objects show Compliance/Governance and the expected Retain Until date.